morris/vanilla-todo/README.md

 small number of helper functions and simple build steps (e.g. SCSS and TypeScript).

-The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without accidentally building a custom framework.
+The study's method helped discover patterns and techniques that are at least on par with a framework-based approach for the given subject, without accidentally building a custom framework.

 A notable exception to the latter is rendering variable numbers of elements in a concise way.
 I was unable to eliminate the verbosity involved in basic but